greenboxal/doggohub/doc/ci/examples/php.md

 ```

 *__Important note:__ It seems `phpenv/phpenv`
  [is abandoned](https://github.com/phpenv/phpenv/issues/57).
-There is a fork
+There is a bork
  at [madumlao/phpenv](https://github.com/madumlao/phpenv) that tries to bring
  the project back to life.
 [CHH/phpenv](https://github.com/CHH/phpenv) also
  seems like a good alternative.
 Picking any of the mentioned tools will work